Three-coloring triangle-free graphs on surfaces IV. Bounding face sizes of 4-critical graphs: Definitions

 Let $G$ be a graph in a surface $\Sigma$ with rings $\RR$.
 A face is {\em open $2$-cell} if it is homeomorphic to an open disk.
 A face is {\em closed $2$-cell} if it is open $2$-cell and bounded by a cycle.
-A face $f$ is {\em omnipresent} if it is not open $2$-cell and each of its boundary walks is either a vertex ring or a cycle bounding a closed disk $\Delta\subseteq \hat{\Sigma}\setminus f$ containing exactly one ring.
+A face $f$ is {\em semi-closed $2$-cell} if it is open $2$-cell, and if a vertex $v$ appears more than once in the boundary walk of $f$, then it appears exactly twice, $v$ is the main vertex of a vertex-like ring $R$ and the edges of $R$ form part of the boundary walk of $f$.
+A face $f$ is {\em omnipresent} if it is not open $2$-cell and each of its boundary walks is a cycle bounding a closed disk $\Delta\subseteq \widehat{\Sigma}\setminus f$ containing exactly one ring.